shreyabirthare/public_lab3/README.md

     still need to be able to handle requests concurrently.
 You can use any concurrency models covered in class.

-4. Add some variety to the toy offering by initializing your catalog with at least 20 different toys( You can consider add some toys from the [National Toy Hall of Fame](https://en.wikipedia.org/wiki/National_Toy_Hall_of_Fame)).
+4. Add some variety to the toy offering by initializing your catalog with at least 10 different toys( You can consider adding some toys from the [National Toy Hall of Fame](https://en.wikipedia.org/wiki/National_Toy_Hall_of_Fame)).
 Each toy should have an initial stock of 100.
 Also the catalog service will periodically restock the toys that are out of stock.
     The catalog service should check remaining quantity of every toy every 10 seconds, if a toy is